pudeIko/piva/docs/source/dataset.rst

 Within ARPES community, the tendency seems to be that each beamline and each lab uses their own file formats and conventions.
-Therefore, in order to be able to handle these different files there is really no other way than to have a dedicated script which converts these into a common form.
+Therefore, in order to handle these different files there is really no other way than to have a dedicated script which converts these into a common form.